 Caring for your senior cat

 Thanks to improvements in care and nutrition, our feline friends are now living much longer than they were 20 years ago.
-As cats age, their requirements change and by making some small tweaks we can ensure their quality of life is maintained as their age advances.
+As cats age, their requirements change and by making some small tweaks when it comes to caring for senior cats, we can ensure their quality of life is maintained as their age advances.

 Cats are considered as ‘senior’ once they are 11-14 years of age, which equates to about 70 in human years.
 Cats are ‘super-senior’ at 15 years and older.